albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 While the use of `@Override` is optional, it is highly recommended to use it whenever a method is being overridden.
 [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about this in [Item 40: Consistently use the Override annotation](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch6.xhtml#lev40).
 This communicates our intentions to the compiler and to other programmers.

-#### Can we use the `@Override` when overriding methods defined by an interface?
+#### Can we use the `@Override` annotation when overriding methods defined by an interface?

 Yes, the `@Override` annotation can be used to indicate that you are overriding a method irrespective from where this was defined.
 This was not always the case.
-In Java 1.5, when annotations where introduced, we were not able to use `@Override` to indicate that we are overriding a method defined in an interface.
+In Java 1.5, when annotations were introduced, we were not able to use `@Override` to indicate that we are overriding a method defined in an interface.

 Consider the following interface.